Kick off the new tax year with 50% off our Ltd company accountancy packages!

 Rothstein eventually had his pass revoked on the basis that he was offering free upgrades, via his companion ticket, to random strangers he met at the airport.
 Another AAirpass holder, Jacques Vroom, had his ticket taken away after it was found he was selling his companion ticket spot, often travelling only so he could ferry someone to a destination and pocket payment.

-The recent financial crisis was largely the result of irresponsible mortgage lending by American banks, and during the height of the 2008 collapse 861,664 families had their homes foreclosed – 81% more than the year before.
+The 2008 financial crisis was largely the result of irresponsible mortgage lending by American banks, and during the height of the collapse, 861,664 families had their homes foreclosed – 81% more than the year before.
 Almost one in fifty US families received foreclosure notices – the process basically became routine for many US banks.

 So routine, in fact, that many erroneous foreclosure notices were sent out, including one from Bank of America to Warren Nyerges, a retired police officer who didn’t even have a mortgage on his house in Naples, Florida – he and his wife Maureen had paid cash when they bought the property.